 That brings us to 2016 and a little film called The Lobster.
 Physically, this usual heartthrob has never looked worse.
 He’s got a massive beer belly and a porn mustache straight out of the 1970s.
-And he takes on an extremely odd character in a hit-or-miss movie that really could have gone either way with the critics.
-This movie cost a modest $4 million to make and will likely end at around $10 million just in the United States alone (the film was actually released in Ireland in 2015).
-I’m guessing most of the budget went to the cast.
+And he takes on an extremely odd character in a hit-or-miss movie that could have gone either way with the critics.
+This movie cost a modest $4 million and will likely end at around $10 million in the United States alone (the film was released in Ireland in 2015).
+Most of the budget went to the cast.
 In addition to Farrell, this movie boasts the likes of John C. Reilly (Step Brothers, The Good Girl), Rachel Weisz (The Fountain, The Light Between Oceans), and Léa Seydoux (Spectre, Midnight in Paris).

-Another form of recreation is taking a bus outside the city and shooting “loners” we live in the woods with tranquilizer guns.
+Another form of recreation is taking a bus outside the city and shooting “loners” who live in the woods with tranquilizer guns.
 From what I could tell, the loners are basically homeless people who maybe don’t prohibit romance and perhaps don’t conform to many other standards of society.
 The more loners a given person shoots with a tranquilizer gun, the more days they get added to their initial 45 to find a romantic partner.
-Keep in mind that there aren’t many people at the hotel and even fewer who might be considered serious prospects.
+There aren’t many people at the hotel, and even fewer might be considered serious prospects.
 David becomes a little enamored with a short-sighted woman (Weisz) while on one of these hunts.
-He finds a divide within himself between the life inside the city and a life outside of it.
+He finds a divide within himself between the life inside the city and the life outside of it.
 This is when the movie starts to fall apart.
-As soon as David, Robert, and others leave the hotel for the first time (30-40 minutes in), it feels like a different movie is happening.
-The light-hearted, goofy drama becomes something a little more, and David almost instantaneously becomes a character that he hadn’t been.
-It’s a little befuddling…but so is the movie.
+When David, Robert, and others leave the hotel for the first time (30-40 minutes in), it feels like a different movie is happening.
+The light-hearted, goofy drama becomes something a little more, and David almost instantly becomes a character he hadn’t been.
+It’s a bit befuddling, but so is the movie.

-All in all, this movie is not great.
+All in all, this movie could be better.
 I can’t recommend it with a straight face.
-But if you do like movies that don’t follow molds or if you’re willing to venture into something different, maybe you give it a chance.
-If you are a fan of Farrell, it’s probably a must-watch.
-He (as maybe the 90% positive score on Rotten Tomatoes) was the main reason I gave the movie a shot.
-I’m glad I did, and parts of it might stick with me for a while.
+But give it a chance if you like movies that don’t follow molds or are willing to venture into something different.
+If you are a fan of Farrell, it’s a must-watch.
+He (as perhaps the 90% positive score on Rotten Tomatoes) was the main reason I gave the movie a shot.
+I’m glad I did; parts of it might stick with me for a while.
 But I’ll never watch it again.

 Plot 6.5/10